-1.1.1 Publishing Service Concepts
+1.1.1.
+Publishing Service concepts

-The Publishing Service introduces some new concepts for understanding how the different stages of the publishing work are handled:
+The following Publishing Service concepts relate to the different stages of the publishing work that are being handled:

-Publishing jobs
+· Publishing jobs

-Previously, when a user chose to publish something, the publishing dialog remained open for the duration of the publish process.
+Previously, when a user chose to publish something, the publishing dialog box remained open for the duration of the publish process.
 This was awkward if the user needed to reboot or if their session ended because they could not see the status of the publishing job.